 Some insurance companies want to minimize how much they need to pay victims.
 Adjusters may ask for a recorded statement.
 They review what people say to find hints of vague or apologetic statements.
 A representative may use your words to downplay your injuries.

 Talk to a truck accident lawyer instead of someone from the insurance company.
-An attorney has your interests at heart and can shield you from an insurer that acts in bad faith.
+An attorney has your interests at heart and can shield you from an insurer that acts in bad faith, and ensure you get the truck accident settlement you deserve.

 What Does A Truck Accident Attorney Do?